adriatic/RADC/.history/docs/02-how to/02-Install PostgreSQL_20220623132144.md

 </p>
 <br/>

-Be sure to select the local PostgreSQL instance before continuing the installation of the Stack Buider tool.
-Accept the default selections for the applications to be installed.

 ___

 ### Create a database

 Start by launching the pgAdmin tool (it was added to the launchpad during the PostgreSQL installation)